Biological Bone Augmentation (Bone Harvesting and Transplantation of Autogenous Bone)

 The patient has been in an accident in the past which resulted in the loss of two teeth.
 The patient has been wearing a removable partial denture (RPD) ever since and is now seeking to upgrade to a more permanent solution.

-From the CBCT scan, it is shown that there is also a horizontal and vertical bony defect (full-dimensional bone loss) at the area of the missing teeth.
+From the CBCT scan, it is shown that there is also a horizontal and vertical bony defect (also known as a “2-bony wall defect” since the front, back, and bottom walls are missing, leaving two walls on the sides) at the area of the missing teeth.
 From within the CBCT’s virtual planning software, a “virtual implant” is pre-planned and placed at the desired location of the site.

 This area of missing bone will need to be “rebuilt” in order for implants to be placed.